lab1092/blender-manual_ja/manual/modeling/meshes/vertex_groups/weight_edit.rst

 When you are in edit mode, you can make the Weights of the active Group visible on the mesh:

-Search the :guilabel:`Mesh Display` panel in the Properties sidebar.
+Search the *Mesh Display* panel in the Properties sidebar.
-And there enable the :guilabel:`Show Weights` option.
+And there enable the *Show Weights* option.
 Now you can see the weights of the active Vertex Group displayed on the mesh surface.